wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/html_overview.rst

 -   :meth:`~html.HtmlWindow.ReadCustomization`
 -   :meth:`~html.HtmlWindow.WriteCustomization`

-The last two functions are used to store user customization info :class:`Config` stuff (for example in the registry under Windows, or in a dotfile under Unix).
+The last two functions are used to store user customization info :class:`ConfigBase` stuff (for example in the registry under Windows, or in a dotfile under Unix).